GULibrarySandbox/advanced-data-wrangle-old/content/5-lesson.md

 - Click inside expression box, enter GREL expression:

     `if(value.contains("Universal access toilet"),"Yes",value).replace(/.*[^Yes].*/,"")`

     This means...
-    - if(the value in the cell contains "Universal access toilet", replace it with "Yes" value), then replace (anything that is not "Yes" that is found one or more times in the cell, with "" ie. a blank)
+    if (the value in the cell contains "Universal access toilet", replace it with "Yes" value), then replace (anything that is not "Yes" that is found one or more times in the cell, with "" ie. a blank).

 - Preview and ok
 - Repeat steps above for each of the items owned (can reuse expression from  `history`  tab)